-As Associate Programmer with Barbican Contemporary Music, Marie travelled to meet with artistic directors and programmers in New York, Paris, Lyon and Melbourne to learn about their work, and completed a three month programming secondment with Sydney Festival.
+As Associate Programmer with Barbican Contemporary Music, Marie travelled internationally to meet with artistic directors and programmers to learn about their work, and completed a three month programming secondment with Sydney Festival.

-Barbican projects included Moondog at Midnight (with Eat Your Own Ears), The Long Count (with The National’s Aaron and Bryce Dessner) and The History of the UK Jazz Dance at Cargo.
-Sydney Festival projects included project managing Barbican commission Hal Wilner’s Rogue’s Gallery on the steps of Sydney Opera House, featuring Tim Robbins, Peaches, Todd Rundgren, Pere Ubu’s David Thomas and Marianne Faithfull.
+Barbican projects included Moondog at Midnight, The Long Count and curating their post show club nights.
+Sydney Festival projects included managing Hal Wilner’s production Rogue’s Gallery on the steps of Sydney Opera House, featuring Peaches, Pere Ubu’s David Thomas and Marianne Faithfull.

-Marie has been engaged as a consultant for her knowledge in the sector, including researching and co-authoring a report for Create exploring how creativity in east London can inform the legacy and design of the Queen Elizabeth Park post the 2012 Olympics.
-She also devised and delivered a course for young people in curating live work as part of the National Trust’s Trust New Art initiative in 2012.
+Marie researched and co-authored Create’s report on the legacy and design of the Queen Elizabeth Park post the 2012 Olympics.
+She also devised and delivered a course on curating for young people as part of the National Trust’s Trust New Art initiative in 2012.